kentanness/open-data-docs/docs/kyfromabove/README.md

 <b><u>Obliques: </u></b> <code>obliques/</code> - KyFromAbove oblique imagery can be found in this folder.
 The four oblique views, associated with each nadir image, are provided in a 3-band (RGB) Cloud Optimized GeoTiff format using the default 512x512 tile setting.
 Phase 3 data is being provided upon completion of each acquisition area of interest.
 It is organized by year and season (where Season1 = Spring and Season2 = Fall) as imagery is being acquired during the fall and spring leaf-off seasons as sun angle and weather conditions permit. *Note: There are no oblique images available for Phase 1 and 2.*

+<b><u>Cloud Storage Connection Files: </u></b> <code>CloudStorageConnectionFiles/</code> - A Cloud Storage Connections file for use within ArcGIS Pro is located in this directoy.
+It allows for direct access to individual images for display and processing.

 ### Project Phase Folder Naming Conventions